 Illinois Breathalyzer Law

 Driving under the influence (DUI) of drugs or alcohol is dangerous.
-In Illinois, driving with a blood alcohol content (BAC) of .08 or higher, or driving under the influence of drugs is considered impaired driving and is against the law.
+In Illinois, driving with a blood alcohol content (BAC) of .08 or higher (Illinois Breathalyzer Law), or driving under the influence of drugs is considered impaired driving and is against the law.
 If you fail a BAC test, you will most likely be charged with DUI.
 A failed BAC test does not necessarily mean an automatic conviction for DUI.
 Always speak with a DUI lawyer when facing DUI charges.
 A DUI lawyer can help you understand the charges and defend your case.
 Sometimes there is ample cause to disregard the BAC results.
 Your lawyer can determine if there is cause to get the results questioned.
 Even if the BAC results are valid, a lawyer can help you get the best result possible.

 How BAC is Measured

 BAC is sometimes measured with a breathalyzer and also with a blood test.

 - Breathalyzer.
 This is a device that you blow into.
 It measures the amount of alcohol in your breath and determines your BAC based on how much alcohol is in your breath.

 - Blood Test.
 Your blood is drawn and then tested in a laboratory to determine how much alcohol is in your blood.

 BAC tests are not always reliable.
 For this reason, it may be possible to get the results thrown out.